 Free, open-source, and impressive, Inkscape gives you flexible drawing tools, embedded bitmaps, transformations, gradient editor, node editing, boolean operations.
 Sure, the UI is a bit dated.
 But with Inkscape, you can design, edit, draw in 2D, easily convert bitmap images into vectors, and create compliant SVG files.

 Compatible format: SVG, PNG, OpenDocument Drawing, DXF, sk1, PDF, EPS, and more

 Operating system/device: MacOS, Windows, and GNU/Linux

 Starting as an iPad app, Vectornator is a pretty interesting free choice with some more advanced vector editing tools like boolean operations, grouping, pen tool, anchoring, and masking capabilities.
 Plus, this will be a tool to watch, since real-time collaboration is coming soon.

 Good luck!
-We hope you find a vector editing tool you love — a tool that can scale with you.
+We hope you find an Adobe Illustrator alternative that you love — a tool that can scale with you!